 But the company has now locked itself into a specific economic model: low-friction, high-frequency inference.

-If inference costs 100x, the entire feature becomes a liability.
+If inference costs 3–5× more tomorrow, the unit economics get uncomfortable.
+If it costs 10–15× more, the feature becomes a liability.

 And the architecture can't adapt.
 You can't pull AI out of a system that was built assuming it was free.
 You've baked it into the user experience, the data model, the support structure, everything.